falent/googleHomeAssistantExpressNodeJS/README.md

 ### 4. Docker Containers

 Open a first terminal tab and clone my git repository from Github.
-Please do all steps in that order which is described here :) I used my previous solution from Alexa developing.
-Dont be scared that we use docker images which names are "alexa"
+Please do all steps in that order which is described here :)

+#### IV.1  Project configuration<div id='id-project-configuration'/>

 #### Linux